FIGARO FABULOSA QUICK FAJITAS MARINADE

 I found hazelnut flour (or meal) at the

-Central Market here in Houston for $9.49 pound.
-They also sell it at Netrition for $9.13 pound plus shipping.
+Central Market here in Houston for $9.49 pound (this is price is very outdated).
+They also sell it at Netrition for $10.99 for 14 ounces plus shipping.
 The only thing I've used it in so far is in a mock cornbread which is excellent.
 While the soy grits provide the right gritty texture, the hazelnut flour provides the "corn" flavor.
 I was amazed at how much it tasted like my old high carb cornbread recipe.

 1 cup (75 grams) = 13g Carbohydrate; 7g Dietary Fiber; 6g Net Carbs